Skip to Content

 Research Activities

-Over the past three years, the staff members of Agricultural Economics have actively participated in various research calls and have won two disciplinary research projects all conducted in accordance with proper research ethics.
-Currently, the department is also conducting early career grant research enhancing its contribution to knowledge generation and problem-solving.
+Over the past three years, the staff members of Agricultural Economics have actively participated in the range of research calls and have secured two disciplinary research projects, all conducted in full compliance with established research ethics.
+The Department is currently implementing an Early Career Research Grant project, further enhancing its contribution to knowledge generation and practical problem solving.

 Department of Agribusiness and Value Chain Management

-The department of Agribusiness and Value Chain Management (ABVM) at Hawassa University Bensa Daye Campus is dedicated to fostering the next generation of agricultural innovators and leaders.
-Established in 2019 G.C/2011 E.C/, the department is committed in producing graduates specifically capacitated in the following key focus areas:
+The department of Agribusiness and Value Chain Management (ABVM) at Hawassa University, Bensa Daye Campus, is dedicated to fostering the next generation of agricultural innovators and leaders.
+Established in 2019 G.C/2011 E.C/, the department is committed in producing graduates equipped with specialized knowledge and practical skills in the following key focus areas:

 KEY FOCUS AREAS: